Fusarium solani: Other animals

 F. solani is implicated in cutaneous infections of young turtles as well as infections of turtle egg shells.
 It has also caused infections in Australian crocodile farms, sea lions and grey seals.
 F. solani is a facultative pathogen of the castor bean tick.
 It is also lethal to southern pine beetles.

 Plants

 F. solani rots the roots of its host plant.
 It also causes soft rot of plant tissues by penetrating plant cell walls and destroying the torus.
 It is implicated, along with Pythium myriotylum, in pod rot of the pods of groundnuts.
+F. solani can cause damping off, corn rot, and root rot, as well as sudden death of soybeans (SDS).
+It is a very generalistic fungal species and has been known to infect peas, beans, potatoes, and many types of cucurbits.
+Symptoms include general plant decline, wilting, and large necrotic spots on tap roots.

+Recently the pathogen has also done serious damage to olive trees throughout the mediterranean.

 Virulence of this agent in plants is controlled by the cutinase genes cut1 and cut2.
-These genes are upregulated by exposure to the plant’s cutin monomers.
+These genes are upregulated by exposure to the plant's cutin monomers.
 F. solani is known to cause sudden death syndrome in soybeans, and it is also known to cause disease in other economically important crops such as avocado, citrus, orchids, passion fruit, peas, peppers, potato, and squash.